-Heat Recovery Ventilators: HRV systems remove heat from the inside air before it’s exhausted to the outside, and use it to warm the incoming air.
+Heat Recovery Ventilators: These systems remove heat from the inside air before it is pushed to outside, and it will then warm the incoming air.

 Energy Recovery Ventilators: ERV systems manage both heat loss and the humidity in the air.
-An ERV system transfers some of the moisture in the humid air stream to the dryer air stream to recover the energy trapped in the moisture.
+These will transfer the moisture in the humid air stream to the dryer air stream to recover the energy trapped in the moisture.

-The bathroom is the biggest source of moisture in the home.
+The bathroom can be the most common spot of moisture in the home.
 The best line of defense against moisture in the bathroom is a quality vent fan.
-Install one in each bathroom; and use them during and for 15-20 minutes after bathing to remove excess moisture that can cause mold and mildew.
+You can install one in each bathroom.
+Make sure to use them during and for thirty minutes after bathing to remove excess moisture.
+Doing so can help prevent mold and mildew.

 Also remember to change the air filter every one to three months.
 Remember to install an air filter for your HVAC system.
 Replace it every one to three months to keep the system operating efficiently.
 Replace the air filter on your vacuum cleaner with a HEPA (High Efficiency Particulate Air) filter, which captures much finer particles than standard vacuum cleaner filters.
 If you have any questions about the system in your home, make sure to contact us.